Can You Bring a Lighter On A Plane 2023? The TSA Rules

 The TSA cigarette lighter rules are fairly clear.

-According to the TSA cigarette lighters (disposable lighter or zippo-type lighter ) are allowed in your carry-on luggage, except Arc Lighters, Plasma Lighters, Electric Lighters.
+According to the TSA cigarette lighters (disposable lighter or zippo-type lighters) are OK to go in your carry-on luggage, However you can bring Arc Lighters, Plasma Lighters or Electric Lighters on board the airplane.

-Only one lighter per passenger is permitted and you are not allowed to use it during the flight, ensure that you keep the lighter in your pocket or personal item.
+Only one lighter per passenger is permitted and you are not allowed to use it during the flight, so ensure that you keep the lighter in your pocket or personal item dating the flight.

-Here is a screen grabs from the TSA:
+Here is a screenshot from the TSA website:

-Brandon asks the TSA if his BIC lighter is allowed on planes and here is the answer.
+Brandon asked the TSA on X (formerly Twitter) if his BIC lighter and a candle are allowed on plane.

 For safety reasons it is advisable to place permitted lighters in your personal item, or in your pocket during your flight.